 But many others have to file a self-assessment tax return.
 This is to calculate what you owe to HMRC (Her Majesty's Revenue and Customs) on your income and capital gains.
 You have to include all income in self-assessment, not just that which hasn't been taxed at source.

-The deadline for self-assessments for the 2019-20 tax year is midnight on 31 January 2021.
-If you don't submit it on time, you could be fined.
+The next deadline for self-assessments is for the 2021/22 tax year.
+It's at midnight on 31 January 2023.
+If you don't submit yours on time, you could be fined.

 Here's our guide to help you find out if self-assessment applies to you and what you may need to do.

 There are three factors that influence whether you need to do a self-assessment.
 These relate to:

 If you're on the payroll of the company where you work, the income tax you owe will be taken off your salary before you receive it.